Healing from Shame: What I Learned by Writing the Truth About My Past

 Body or soul disconnection: Feeling unworthy of pleasure, beauty, or joy.

-Ways to heal from Shame
+Ways to heal from shame

 -